 Friendly and Affordable Sustainable Urban District Retrofitting

-The FASUDIR project was born to develop friendly and affordable ways to support sustainable retrofitting of urban districts.
+The FASUDIR project aimed to develop friendly and affordable ways to support sustainable retrofitting of urban districts.
 Due to the complexity of urban retrofitting, the FASUDIR objective was to develop a new methodology to be implemented in an Integrated Decision Support Tool (IDST).
-The IDST would help decision makers from the masterplanning phase to select the best energy retrofitting strategy to increase the sustainability of the whole district.
+The IDST would enable district modelling through a user friendly interface to help decision makers from the masterplanning phase select the best energy retrofitting strategy, based on dynamic simulation results, and increase the sustainability of the whole district.

 To ensure a good match of development and users’ expectations, FASUDIR organised Local Project Committees (LPCs) to identify the main needs of key stakeholders involved, such as urban planners and public authorities.
 The LPCs were involved throughout all stages of development, setting expectations and testing the beta version of the IDST.